peridianjoytabe1980-ai/AWS_grocery/README.md

-# AWS Grocery Project
+# AWS GroceryMate Project

 ## Project Overview

-AWS Grocery is a cloud-based application deployed on AWS.
+AWS GroceryMate is a cloud-based application deployed on AWS.
+It includes:

+- EC2 instance for the application server

+- PostgreSQL RDS for the database

-It includes an EC2 instance, PostgreSQL RDS database, S3 bucket for storing avatars, and a secure network setup (VPC, subnets, security groups, internet gateway).
+- S3 bucket for storing avatars

+- Secure network setup (VPC, subnets, security groups, internet gateway)

-The application is fully containerized using Docker and infrastructure is provisioned using Terraform on AWS.
+The application is fully containerized using Docker and infrastructure is provisioned with Terraform.
+CI/CD is implemented with GitHub Actions for automated testing and deployment.

 ---
-## Architecture Diagram
+## Architecture
+Diagram shows VPC, subnets, IGW, EC2, RDS, and S3 bucket.

 ![Infrastructure Architecture](infrastructure/infrastructure_architech.png)

-*Diagram shows the VPC, subnets, IGW, EC2, RDS, and S3 bucket.*

 ---
 ## Prerequisites
+Before running this project, ensure you have:

 - Terraform >= 1.5.0
 - AWS CLI configured with access credentials